 What is the Biomedical Admissions Test (BMAT)?

-The BMAT, or the Biomedical Admissions Test, is an entrance exam that many universities require as part of their admissions process for medicine, biomedical sciences, and dentistry courses.
-It is a notoriously tough paper that is used to help distinguish between medical applicants, who often all have excellent academic results and personal statements.
+The BMAT, or the Biomedical Admissions Test, is an entrance exam that many universities require as part of their admissions process for Medicine, Biomedical Sciences, and Dentistry courses.
+It is a notoriously tough paper that is used to help distinguish between medical applicants, who often all have excellent academic results and Personal Statements.

-There are two test sittings of the BMAT per academic year.
+There are multiple test sittings of the BMAT per academic year.
 However, you are only allowed to sit one of them and your mark for this will be used for all universities who consider it.

 Who sits the BMAT Exam?

-A wide range of universities now use the Biomedical Admissions Test as part of their assessment process, including those in the UK and abroad.
+A wide range of universities now use the Biomedical Admissions Test as part of their assessment process, including international universities.
 Below is a provisional list of universities and courses requiring the BMAT test.
 Please confirm on the university’s website to be sure!
 The full list of Schools requiring the BMAT and the key dates can be found on the Admissions Testing website.

-|Brighton and Sussex Medical School (B74)*|| |
+|Brighton and Sussex Medical School (B74)*||A100 Medicine|

-|Imperial College London (I50)|| |
+|Imperial College London (I50)||A100 Medicine|

-|Lancaster University (L14)|| |

--A100 Medicine & Surgery |
+|Lancaster University (L14)||A100 Medicine & Surgery |

 A104 Medicine & Surgery with a Gateway Year

-|University College London (U80)|| |
+|University College London (U80)||A100 Medicine|

-|University of Cambridge (C05)|| |
+|University of Cambridge (C05)||A100 Medicine |

-|University of Leeds (L23)|| |
+|University of Leeds (L23)||A100 Medicine |

-|University of Oxford (O33)|| |
+|University of Oxford (O33)||A100 Medicine |

 A101 Graduate Medicine